 Visit the Protected Planet website

-Two of our teams work together to make Protected Planet what it is:
+Two of our teams work together to manage and deliver Protected Planet:

-Protected Planet and the WDPA are joint products of UNEP and IUCN, managed by UNEP-WCMC.
+Protected Planet, the WDPA, and the WDOECM are joint products of UNEP and IUCN, managed by UNEP-WCMC.